alt-magick/Mage-The-Ascension/README.md

 #### Quintessence

 * Quintessence is the power source for Magic.
 Spending Quintessence points adds a bonus to your Arete roll for a spell.
-Meditation is required to regain Quintessence for at least an hour at a place of power.
+Meditation is required to regain Quintessence.
 The maximum Quintessence a Mage can store is their Avatar score.
 Quintessence can also be stored in things that are carried by a Mage.